FotisMylonas/FMSoftlab.Dapper.Extensions/README.md

 "# FMSoftlab.Dapper.Extensions"

-A small Dapper extension for supporting more easily Sql Server table value parameters with Dapper
+A small Dapper extension for supporting more easily Sql Server table value parameters with Dapper.
+It gives you the chance to use a POCO class and pass it as a parameter to the query

+Example:
 ```cs
 public class ListItem
 {